meteofrance/mfai/README.md

 ## Instanciate a model

 Our [unit tests](tests/test_models.py#L39) provides an example of how to use the models in a PyTorch training loop.
-Our models are instanciated with 2 mandatory positional arguments: **in_channels** and **out_channels** respectively the number of input and output channels of the model.
-The other parameter is an instance of the model's settings class.
+Our models are instanciated with 2 mandatory positional arguments: **in_channels** and **out_channels** respectively the number of input and output channels/features of the model.
+A third **input_shape** parameter is either mandatory (**UNETR++** or **HalfUNet wtih abs pos embedding**) or optional for the other models.
+It describes the shape of the input tensor along its spatial dimensions.

+The last parameter is an instance of the model's settings class and is a keyword argument with a default value set to the default settings.

 Here is an example of how to instanciate the UNet model with a 3 channels input (like an RGB image) and 1 channel output with its default settings: